tonypincheng/RETrace2/README.md

 **Notes:**
 - Docker has compatibility issues with FUSE-based filesystems (S3 mounts).
 If your data is on S3 mounts, copy it to local storage first.
-- Install Docker from the [official website](https://docs.docker.com/get-docker/) if not already installed.

 For detailed Docker information, see [docker/README_DOCKER.md](docker/README_DOCKER.md).